Advanced Fellowship in Transplant Hepatology | NYU Langone Health

 Inpatient and Outpatient Rotations

-As a transplant hepatology fellow, you spend six months on inpatient service at NYU Langone hospitals and affiliated locations.
-During these months, you work closely with our hepatologists and transplant surgeons and nurse practitioners to care for patients before and after liver transplant.
-Additionally, you perform upper and lower endoscopy and paracenteses on patients on the transplant service.
-You also consult on inpatients with a variety of acute and chronic liver issues.
+As a transplant hepatology fellow, you spend six months on inpatient service at NYU Langone.
+During this time, you work closely with our hepatologists and transplant surgeons as part of a multidisciplinary team to care for patients before and after liver transplant.
+In addition, fellows perform upper and lower endoscopy on patients on the transplant service and consult on hospital inpatients who have a variety of acute and chronic liver issues.

-During outpatient rotation months, you see a wide range of liver diseases as you work with NYU Langone Transplant Institute faculty members to evaluate patients with a variety of issues, such as abnormal liver chemistries, autoimmune diseases, and nonalcoholic steatohepatitis (NASH).
-You also rotate through hepatology clinics and transplant clinics, including a pretransplant evaluation clinic, a pretransplant continuity clinic, and a posttransplant continuity clinic.
-During this time, you work closely with our liver transplant team, which includes our transplant surgeons, nurse practitioners, nutritionists, and social workers.
+During outpatient rotation months, you see a wide range of liver diseases as you work with NYU Langone Transplant Institute faculty members to evaluate patients.
+You rotate through hepatology clinics and transplant clinics, including a pretransplant evaluation and continuity clinic, living donor clinic, and a post-transplant continuity clinic.
+We collaborate closely with our interventional radiology colleagues to ensure our fellows are comfortable and familiar with percutaneous liver biopsies.
+You also have the opportunity to keep up your endoscopy skills during the outpatient months.
+Moreover, you work closely with our entire liver transplant team, which includes our transplant surgeons, nurse practitioners, nutritionists, and social workers.

 Internal Conferences for Fellows

 Our robust conference schedule includes weekly transplant selection committee and clinical trial meetings, grand rounds, hepatobiliary tumor board conferences, and pathology conference.
-Monthly meetings include journal club, fellow core curriculum conference, and morbidity and mortality (M&M) conference.
+We also meet weekly to take part in journal club, fellow core curriculum conference, and morbidity and mortality (M&M) conference.
+The NYU Langone Transplant Hepatology Fellowship affords fellows the opportunity to train and learn from both gastroenterology and hepatology faculty in NYU Langone’s Department of Medicine and with transplant faculty from the NYU Langone Transplant Institute.
+Fellows can also participate in Division of Gastroenterology and Hepatology academic conferences.

 Liver Transplants and Procurements